ic2098/arm_topics/README.md

 3) VREF causes eye degradation due to saturation.
 CAL is done by the 2d eye pattern.

-AC/ACD: Address/Command
+AC/ACD - Address/Command
-DFU: Device Firmware Update, or short DFU
+DFU - Device Firmware Update, or short DFU
+CA[5:0] - ACT_n, RAS_n, CAS_n, WE_n etc. (Table 84: Command Truth Table)
+DBM/I - Data bus mask, inversion

 VT compensation algorithm, maybe multiply by some ratio?
 IPRD	8:0	rw	0x0	Initial Period: Initial period measured by the master delay line calibration for VT drift compensation.
 This value is used as the denominator when calculating the ratios of updates during VT compensation.

+Possible issues:
+data pin connectivity
+cross talk
+dram timing parameters
+stability of the VTT/VCCIO power rail